-According to the Federal Railroad Administration, there are some 14,000 train accidents resulting in more than 9,000 injuries and 800 deaths every year in the United States.
-A train accident includes passenger trains, subways or local light rail systems.
+According to the Federal Railroad Administration, some 14,000 train accidents resulting in more than 9,000 injuries and 800 deaths occur every year in the United States.
+A train accident includes passenger trains, subways, or local light rail systems.
 A train accident can happen at railroad crossings where safety equipment fails or at crossings that are altogether unprotected.

 The Federal Railroad Administration also estimates there are approximately 2,000 train derailments throughout the United States every year.
 These derailments can cause serious injury or death, particularly if the train is carrying hazardous substances.